Evaluating Representational Similarity Measures from the Lens of Functional Correspondence: Introduction

+{\textbf{Pearson Correlation Coefficient}} between the flattened confusion matrices given by two models, each being a vector of dimension $C^2$ over $C$ classes.

-\item{Jensen-Shannon (JS) Distance}~\citep{lin1991divergence} introduced as a behavioral alignment measure by~\cite{tuli2021convolutionalneuralnetworkstransformers} is functionally similar to a symmetrized and smoother version of the Kullback-Leibler (KL) divergence.
+{\textbf{Jensen-Shannon (JS) Distance}}~\citep{lin1991divergence} introduced as a behavioral alignment measure by~\cite{tuli2021convolutionalneuralnetworkstransformers} is functionally similar to a symmetrized and smoother version of the Kullback-Leibler (KL) divergence.
 For class-wise JS distance, let \( \hat{p} = \langle p_1, p_2, \dots, p_C \rangle \) and \( \hat{q} = \langle q_1, q_2, \dots, q_C \rangle \) be error probability vectors over C classes, with where \( e_i \) represents error counts per class.
 The JS divergence is defined as:

-A finer inter-class dissimilarity measure derived from the complete misclassification patterns shown in the non-diagonal elements of the confusion matrix results in two \(C*(C-1)\) dimensional flattened vectors \(\hat{p}\) and \(\hat{q}\), where each component is proportional to the counts of misclassifications from class \(i\) to class \(j\), is calculated as .

-The resulting distances from both method range from [0, 1], where we simply report a similarity measure given by $1- JSD(p,q)$.
+A finer inter-class dissimilarity measure derived from the complete misclassification patterns shown in the non-diagonal elements of the confusion matrix results in two \(C*(C-1)\) dimensional flattened vectors \(\hat{p}\) and \(\hat{q}\), where each component is proportional to the counts of misclassifications from class \(i\) to class \(j\), is calculated as The resulting distances from both methods range from [0, 1], where we simply report a similarity measure given by $1- JSD(p,q)$.